aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploying-backend.md

 ## 8. Creating an Amazon ECS Service with AutoScaling and expose it using an Application Load Balancer

 8.1\.
-Add the following import statements to **lib/cdk-msg-app-backend-stack.ts**.
+In **lib/cdk-msg-app-backend-stack.ts**, add the following below the last import.

 ``` typescript
 import ecs_patterns = require("@aws-cdk/aws-ecs-patterns");
 import elbv2 = require('@aws-cdk/aws-elasticloadbalancingv2');
 ```

 8.2\.
-Add the following code at the end of the constructor to create the Fargate Service with Auto Scaling.
+In **lib/cdk-msg-app-backend-stack.ts**, add the following code inside the constructor to create the Fargate Service with Auto Scaling.

 ``` typescript
     const sg_service = new ec2.SecurityGroup(this, 'MySGService', { vpc: vpc });